The Best Roasted Potatoes

 Roasted Potatoes

-- Peel & quarter the potatoes into even-sized pieces.
-Place the potatoes into a pot of cold water & cover them by 1 inch.
-Place over high heat, bring to a boil and cook for 9 minutes from when it starts to boil, remove & drain.
-Place a lid over the colander & gently shake & rough up the potatoes.
+- Peel and quarter the potatoes into even-sized pieces.
+Place into a pot of cold water, covering by 1 inch.
+Place over high heat, bring to a boil, and cook for 9 minutes from when it starts boiling.
+Remove and drain.
+Cover the colander with a lid and gently shake to rough up the potatoes.

-- Whilst the potatoes are boiling, add the duck fat to a large tall sided baking pan, place in the preheated oven for 20 minutes to heat up (be careful it will be hot), remove.
+- While the potatoes boil, add the duck fat to a large, tall-sided baking pan and place in the preheated oven for 20 minutes to heat up (be careful, it will be very hot).
+Remove.

-- Carefully place the roughed up potatoes into the hot duck fat & spread around making sure the potatoes are sitting on top of each other.
-Roast in the oven for 1 hour, mixing around & rotating the baking pan every 15 minutes.
+- Carefully place the roughed-up potatoes into the hot duck fat and spread out in a single layer, making sure they aren't overlapping.
+Roast for 1 hour, mixing around and rotating the pan every 15 minutes.
 Remove.

-- Season the roasted potatoes well with rosemary salt (below).
+- Season the roasted potatoes well with the rosemary salt (below).
 Serve in bowls.

 Rosemary Salt

 - Line a baking tray with parchment paper.
-Add the rosemary & salt to the baking tray & place it into the oven for 6 minutes to dry out the rosemary, remove.
-Pick the leaves off of the stem and discard the stems.
-Add the rosemary leaves & sea salt flakes to a spice grinder or mortar & pestle, grind or bash to a fine powder & set aside.
+Add the rosemary and salt to the tray and place in the oven for 6 minutes to dry out the rosemary.
+Remove, pick the leaves off the stems, and discard the stems.
+Add the rosemary leaves and sea salt flakes to a spice grinder or mortar and pestle, and grind to a fine powder.
+Set aside.

 Potato Skins (Peels)

 - Line a baking tray with parchment paper.
-Place the potato peels into a mixing bowl, add the olive oil and seasoning to taste, mix well to combine.
-Tip the potato peels onto the prepared baking tray & bake for 20 minutes, mixing & rotating halfway through, remove & serve.
+Place the potato peels into a mixing bowl, add the olive oil and seasoning to taste, and mix well.
+Tip onto the prepared tray and bake for 20 minutes, mixing and rotating halfway through.
+Remove and serve.

 Can we substitute the duck fat with something else?